nicola-piccolo/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms

-Exercises about data structures and algorithms (in Java)
+Repository dedicated to exercise a little bit on data structures and algorithms, in Java language.

+## Arrays

+- Insertion sort for an array of Integer items